unoplatform/uno/doc/articles/features/windows-storage-pickers.md

 File pickers have various configuration options that customize the experience.
 For a full list of properties, see the [UWP documentation](https://learn.microsoft.com/uwp/api/windows.storage.pickers.fileopenpicker).
 Not all options are supported on all target platforms, in which case these are ignored.

 To set which file type extensions you want to allow, use the `FileTypeFilter` property on `FileOpenPicker` and `FolderPicker`, and the `FileTypeChoices` property on `FileSavePicker`.
 Extensions must be in the format ".xyz" (starting with a dot).
-For `FileOpenPicker` and `FolderPicker` you can also include "*" (star) entry, which represents the fact that any file extension is allowed.
+For `FileOpenPicker` and `FolderPicker` you can also include a "*" (star) entry, which represents the fact that any file extension is allowed.

 Some systems use `MIME` types to specify the file type.
 Uno includes a list of common predefined mappings.
 For more information, see [Common MIME types in MDN docs](https://developer.mozilla.org/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
 If a MIME type you require is missing, you can provide it by adding it to the `Uno.WinRTFeatureConfiguration.FileTypes.FileTypeToMimeMapping` dictionary: